GilDev/SimpleNotesDiscordBot/README.md

 SimpleNotes Discord Bot
 =======================

 A bot that allows anyone on a server to write simple text notes for anyone to read.
+This was inspired by Telegram bots that I often see on some channels of which I’m a member.

 ## Requirements